Skip to content

 • In the 1980s the building was redeveloped as a mixed-use scheme housing Limerick City Library as well as a music venue and a restaurant.
 It is currently not in use.

-• It has been used as a venue for multiple editions of EVA, and was one of 12 listed venues for the 20th edition in 1996, curated by Guy Tortosa (b.
-1961, France).
+• It has been used as a venue for multiple editions of EVA, and was one of twelve listed venues for the 20th edition in 1996, curated by Guy Tortosa (b.
+1961, France) and titled After the Future.

 • Here, Susan Philipsz (b.
 1965, UK) presented Two Part Harmony (1996), a site-responsive sound installation in the stairway.
 The audio work consisted of two notes sung by the artist, played in intermittent bursts through the course of the day; the higher note played through a speaker situated at the upper floor stairway, while the lower note played through a speaker at ground level.